s4ke/Master-Thesis/src/md/030-parrows.md

 Up until now we discussed Arrow operations more in detail, but in the following sections we focus more on the data-flow between the Arrows, now that we have seen that Arrows are capable of expressing parallelism.
-We do explain new concepts with more details if required for better understanding, though.
+We do explain new concepts in greater detail if required for better understanding, though.